ct1/guides/creative_form.md

 2. gets pages and title from the service (used by html page to produce a sub-menu)
 3. On selection
     ```
-    requests itself if selected option was menu (has key listView on his page)
+    requests itself, if selected option was menu (has key listView on his page)
-    requests a page passing arguments: father service, current page
+    requests a page, passing arguments: father service, current page
     ```

 ### Pages